 Install the following on your workstation:

-Pod Security Admission lets you apply built-in Pod Security Standards with the following modes: enforce
+Pod Security Admission lets you apply built-in Pod Security Standards with the following modes: enforce, audit, and warn.

 To gather information that helps you to choose the Pod Security Standards that are most appropriate for your configuration, do the following: